mikekane007/mikekane007/README.md

 - 👋 Hi, I’m @mikekane007
 - 👀 I’m interested in Web development
 - 🌱 I’m currently learning full stack web development on Odinproject
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on websiye projects.
 - 📫 You can reach me on whatsapp by this number (+233594679136), my twitter handle is @mikekanex24 and lastly i.am.king.kane on Instagram.

 <!---